BHoM/IES_Toolkit/README.md

 # IES_Toolkit

 The IES_Toolkit allows interoperability between the BHoM and IES.
-Enables creation, manipulation and reading of models via the `gem` file formate for IES.
+Enables creation, manipulation and reading of models via the `gem` file format for IES.

 ...